Thotiana

 "Thotiana" (originally titled "Thothiana" and originally stylized in lowercase) is a song by American rapper Blueface.
 Its music video premiered on WorldStarHipHop's YouTube channel on July 5, 2018.
 It was released as a single from Blueface's debut mixtape, Famous Cryp (2018), on February 2, 2018.
 The song was written by Blueface and produced by Scum Beatz.
 Cardi B and YG feature on the official remixes of the song, each with a music video; a third and final remix with both artists would later be released.
 Billboard magazine ranked "Thotiana" as the 26th best song of 2019, calling it "one of the catchiest songs of the year".

 Meaning

-"Thotiana" takes its name for the slang acronym "Thot", or "that hoe over there."
+"Thotiana" takes its name for the slang acronym "Thot", or "that ho over there."
 Jon Caramanica of The New York Times described the dance associated with the song as "the comically sexual bust down, in which [Blueface] yanks at the waistband of his pants while studiously gyrating".